ryanemenecker/PredictDSSP/README.md

 ## Installation

+To install PredictDSSP using PyPi, you can use pip from the command-line.

+	$ pip install PredictDSSP

 To clone the GitHub repository and gain the ability to modify a local copy of the code, run

 	$ git clone https://github.com/ryanemenecker/PredictDSSP.git